shoyann/thrush-swe-agent/README.md

 ## Status

-> Thrush is a local, self-hosted SWE agent workbench that plans, inspects, and edits code with human approval.
+> Thrush is a semi-automatic SWE agent workbench: it drafts before it writes.